Image: YoAhn Han, MFA ’14

 • Students must first consult with their Program Director, if they wish to consider an independent study course as part of their course sequence

-• Then, as far in advance of the spring term as possible, Contact the Grad team at gradprogram@massart.edu with the name and contact information of potential independent study faculty.
+• Then, as far in advance of the intended term as possible, contact the Grad team at gradprogram@massart.edu with the name and contact information of potential independent study faculty.
 We will contact the artist/expert with details, before they make a final decision to work with graduate students.

 • Note: Students do not discuss payment information with potential faculty.